 Helping Students in Troubling Times

 Here are some suggestions and resources to consider as you provide ongoing support to your students.
-Before you take any action, review your school and district policies to be sure you don’t violate any policies as you help your students.
-For example, some districts have policies prohibiting faculty from talking about politics with students.
-In addition, consult with your district to discover any guidance or response initiatives it has in place so your actions align with school and district programs.
+Before you take any action, consult with your district to discover any guidance or response initiatives it has in place so your actions align with school and district programs.

-- During an emotional period like this, it is important to remind students that their strong emotions will pass and therefore they must refrain from drastic or risky behaviors that could have long-term consequences.
+- During an emotional period, it is important to remind students that their strong emotions will pass and therefore they must refrain from drastic or risky behaviors that could have long-term consequences.
 If they feel they’ve suffered an emotional loss, they must give themselves time to heal.

 - Don’t provide assurances you can’t ensure.
 If students are fearful, don’t tell them, “Everything will be okay.”
 For some students, the dangers they fear are very real.
 However, you can help them find positive ways to address their fears.

 - Help students process information or images they find inflammatory in print, television and social media.
 Very often, simply discussing current events can help students develop a better understanding, and expressing their emotions can help students deal with them more effectively.

 - Encourage all students to treat others with respect and dignity regardless of differences in culture and beliefs.
 All students deserve to be treated with respect regardless of their political beliefs, socio-economic background, race, ethnicity, sexual orientation, gender identity, religion and other factors.

 - Take clear actions to intervene with situations of bullying or harassment and review bullying prevention activities.
 Remind students of school and district policies related to offensive language, harassment and bullying.